nopnop2002/esp-idf-can2mqtt/README.md

 You can download the MQTT broker from [here](https://github.com/nopnop2002/esp-idf-mqtt-broker).

-This project supports MQTT/MQTTS/WS/WSS transports.
+This project supports TCP,SSL/TLS,WebSocket Port and WebSocket Secure Port.
 - Using TCP Port.
  ![config-mqtt-1](https://github.com/user-attachments/assets/000a9489-bf43-4047-a445-05318689561f)